Matveibos/rails_answers_and_guides/engine_tutorial.md

        # use main_app prefix
        <%= link_to 'Main', main_app.root_path %>
 7. How you can add dependency to your engine app?

-            # add it to you gemspec
+            # if you want require it before engine add it to the lib folder
+            # lib/engine_class/engine.rb
              require 'carrierwave'
              require 'mini_magick'

+            module AnimalSnake
+              class Engine < ::Rails::Engine
+                isolate_namespace AnimalSnake
+              end
+            end

+            # add it to you gemspec

             # Describe your gem and declare its dependencies:
             Gem::Specification.new do |s|
               # ....